airavata-courses/dexlab/ingestor_readme.md

 $ curl 'http://localhost:5000/plot' -X POST --data-raw $'{\n"date": "2021-12-04",\n"radar": "KAKQ"\n}'
 ```

-The response will be an image of plot in PNG format.
+The response will be an image of the plot(displaying reflectivity) in PNG format.
 The value for response header `Content-Type` will be `image/png`.